SOFIE-project/ARD-Implementation/ARD public ledger/migrations/README.md

 (--reset is required to force Truffle to run the script a second time and so on).
 In this case, the timelock to patch a vulnerability is set to 100000 seconds.
 Therefore the Vendor has the time required to provide a patch, and test the condition that is the Vendor calling the smart contract with the secret, and thus triggering Interledger.

-**Note: if --network net_name is omitted, truffle executes a default network called "development".
-In that case, the timelock is set to 100000 seconds.**

 ### 2nd condition: Grace period exipres

 Run the script with the following Truffle command: